-An Internet of Things platform should help you with the software, security, data, and business analytics challenges of deploying an IoT solution—either for your own business, or for a client.
+An industrial Internet of Things (IIoT) platform should help you with the software, security, data, and business analytics challenges of deploying an IoT solution—either for your own business, or for a client.
 Since choosing an IoT platform is the key IoT business decision you will need to make, it makes sense to make it carefully.
 But you can’t wait around, either, because you can’t really get to work until you have a good platform relationship in place.

 Fortunately, Forrester Research’s new The Forrester Wave™: IoT Software Platforms, Q4 2016 can guide you through the steps you need to take in order to be able to evaluate competing IoT platform offerings, weigh the aspects that are most important to your business, and rank competing offerings in order of their match with your needs.
 There are three large things to look at when evaluating an IoT platform:

 This can be surprisingly difficult to evaluate.
 Not only are platforms continuously extending their functions, they are also acquiring specialized vendors, such as analytics or augmented reality providers, and incorporating those offerings into their platform.